What is Pupil Premium?

 - All vulnerable pupils in UKS2 have responsibilities around school to develop reliability, responsibility and routines.

-- Almost all vulnerable pupils felt it is good to have new challenges.
+- Almost all vulnerable pupils felt that it was good to have new challenges.